-How religion plays a significant part in our lives – Guatemalan Culture
+How religion plays a significant part in our lives – Religions in Guatemalan Culture

 But the reality is actually more complicated, and far more interesting.
 Just as in every other aspect of our cultural life, all of these religious traditions have blended together.
 The result is something uniquely Guatemalan.